The Role Of A PTSD Doctor And Therapist In PTSD Treatment

 A person must display a significant number of the above symptoms for more than a month after they experienced trauma to receive a PTSD diagnosis.
 If a person’s symptoms disappear after a few weeks, a different trauma and stressor-related disorder diagnosis may be more appropriate, such as acute stress disorder (ASD).

-How a PTSD doctor can treat PTSD
+How a PTSD doctor and therapist can treat PTSD

 You may be wondering if you need to see a doctor for PTSD.
 A medical doctor, physician, or primary care provider often does not provide ongoing mental health care for PTSD, but they may be able to diagnose the disorder.
 They may also refer you to a mental health professional who can treat PTSD, such as a counselor for therapeutic treatment.
 The exception to this factor is psychiatry, as psychiatrists are medical doctors who can prescribe medication for PTSD and may also, in some cases, offer therapy.